Discretionary Overdraft Privilege Disclosure

 It is the policy of Vantage West Credit Union to comply with all applicable laws and regulations and to conduct business in accordance with applicable safety and soundness standards.

 Opt In.
-Overdraft Privilege is a voluntary service and Vantage West Credit Union will not pay overdrafts for ATM or everyday debit card transaction unless you have opted in to the payment of these overdrafts.
-An overdraft occurs, and an overdraft fee is charged to you, when you the available balance in your account is insufficient to cover transactions you have made, but we pay the transaction(s) on your behalf.
+Overdraft Privilege is a voluntary service and Vantage West Credit Union will not pay overdrafts for ATM or everyday debit card transaction unless you have opted in to the payment of these overdraft types.
+An overdraft occurs, and an overdraft fee is charged, when the available balance in your account is insufficient to cover transactions you have made, but we pay the transaction(s) on your behalf.

-Accounts in good standing.
-Pursuant to Vantage West Credit Union’s commitment to always provide you with the best level of service, now and in the future, if your account (primarily used for personal and household purposes) is maintained in good standing, which includes but is not limited to:
+Accounts in Good Standing.
+Pursuant to Vantage West Credit Union’s commitment to always provide you with the best level of service, now and in the future, if your account is maintained in good standing, which includes but is not limited to:

-Vantage West Credit Union will have the discretion to pay overdrafts within the Overdraft Privilege limits.
+Vantage West Credit Union will have the discretion to pay overdrafts within your Overdraft Privilege limit.
 Remember, payment by Vantage West Credit Union is a discretionary courtesy and not a right of the member or an obligation of Vantage West Credit Union.
-This privilege for checking accounts will generally be limited to a maximum of $100, $500 or $800 overdraft (negative) balance, based upon the checking account type.
-Any and all fees and charges, including without limitation, the fees set forth in our fee schedules and Member Agreement & Account Disclosure, will be included as part of this maximum amount.
-Generally, we will not pay an overdraft in excess of any limit we have established for checking accounts.
-A non-sufficient funds fee will be assessed for each returned item (as set forth in our fee schedules and Member Agreement & Account Disclosure).
+A non-sufficient funds fee will be assessed for each returned item (as set forth in our Fee Schedule).
 Vantage West Credit Union reserves the right to revoke Overdraft Privileges at any time without prior notification and to deny the payment of any transaction.

 Checking Account Balance.
 Your checking account has two kinds of balances: the “actual” balance and the “available” balance.
 You can review both balances when you review your account online, at an ATM, by phone, or at a branch.
 It is important to understand how the two balances work so that you know how much money is in your account at any given time.
 The actual balance and available balance may differ as the available balance may be reflective of any pending ATM or debit card transactions that have not posted to the account or due to check holds.
 Transactions will be processed against the available balance in the account at the time of processing and we use the available balance when determining whether a transaction will cause your account to overdraw and for charging overdraft fees.